Kay Pacha – (Kay Pah-chah) – The Middle World

 Type 5 – The Investigator

-Fives need processing space.
+Fives need reflection space.
 Asking for an immediate response on something significant does not get you honesty – it gets you an exit or a placeholder answer.
 Send the context in advance, give them time, and the conversation will be substantive.
 Ambush them with an emotionally loaded topic and you will hear very little of what they actually think.

 Type 6 – The Loyalist